KendallBurton/E-commerce-/README.md

 **Required Must-have Stories**

-[] User can create a new account
+* Users can create a new account
-[] User can sign in with an existing account
+* User can sign in with an existing account
-[] User can see tha available items in the main screen (with photo, price, title, and description) [] User can search for a product
-[] User can add a product to the shopping cart
-[] User can pay for teh shopping cart items
+* ...

 **Optional Nice-to-have Stories**

-[] User can fill his/hers profile
-[] User can use filters
-[] User can define payments resources
-[] User can send messages to the seller
+* [fill in your required user stories here]
+* ...

 ### 2. Screen Archetypes